-Checkers, or English draughts, is a strategy board game for two players.
+Checkers, or English draughts, is an Abstract Strategy Game for two players.
 It's in the draughts family of games, which have the following properties in common:

 - The board is a grid of squares, usually in two different colors

 - The pieces are identical short cylinders, in two colors (one for each player)

 - The goal is to capture (remove) all of your opponent's pieces

 - Capturing means jumping over an enemy piece with one of your own

 The word "checkers" is more common in the USA and Canada, and "draughts" everywhere else.
 "Checkers" usually means the specific game of English draughts, but it's also used to refer to the other draughts games (for example: "Turkish draughts" may be called "Turkish checkers").
 Draughts games vary in terms of the size of the board, the number of pieces, and what powers a piece gains when it reaches the opposite side.
 In most versions, capturing is compulsory (though capturing the most pieces possible might not be).
 This rule is often forgotten or even disputed, to the chagrin of some.
 Players of one version are often unaware the other versions exist.